 In this version, I use less oil and a mixture of tomato paste and chopped tomato.
 This gives a fresher taste, more suitable to the ingredients available outside Turkey (where tinned chopped tomatoes tend to be good, but tomato paste not so much).

-I like a bit of a chili kick, and have added both Turkish chili paste (acı biber salçası) and red pepper flakes (pul biber, more commonly known as Aleppo pepper).
+I like a bit of a chili kick, and have added both Turkish hot red pepper paste (acı biber salçası) and Aleppo pepper (or pul biber, if you’re Turkish).
 The spiciness of either can vary considerably, so use with care.

 If you like, you can also make it completely mild, skipping the chili paste altogether and only adding as much Aleppo pepper as you’re comfortable with.
 If you can’t get hold of either both, you’ll still get a delicious dinner – though you’ll lose a lot of the flavour that makes the stew characteristically Turkish.